AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="disabling"></a>
 ## Disabling rules optimization ##

-By gathering statistics on used filtering rules, we can detect and remove the rules that are no longer used.
+By gathering anonymous statistics on used filtering rules, we can detect and remove the rules that are no longer used.
 As a result, it will help all those who use Adguard.
 The collected statistics will be sent periodically to our server for analysis and filter optimization.
 More information about rules optimization you may find in the following article: <https://adguard.com/en/filter-rules-statistics.html>.

 We recommend to use the hint for disabling rule optimization.
 "Hint" is a special comment, instruction to the filters compiler used on the server side.